 Appearance

 Juvenile fish have a distinct appearance, with dark spots on their sides that fade as they mature.
 This coloration helps to break up their outline and provides a degree of camouflage.
-As the fish grow and mature, they develop a more uniform coloration, with the dark spots becoming less prominent.
+As the fish grows and matures, it develops a more uniform coloration, with the dark spots becoming less prominent.

 Overall, European Bass are visually striking, making them a popular target for recreational anglers and a valuable commodity in the commercial fishing industry.